bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/Transmissivity_2iOpQUtFb9RODz2KOn3Z6g/Documentation.md

-rate of flow of groundwater under a unit hydraulic gradient through an aquifer of unit width and unit thickness.
+Rate of flow of groundwater under a unit hydraulic gradient through an aquifer of unit width and unit thickness.
 That is, transmissivity is the product of hydraulic conductivity and thickness of the aquifer.
 The unit is in m2/day.